In its heyday New Zealand’s largest and grandest wooden building housed our entire public service.

 Government Buildings, 1876

 It was built in 1876 - an important turning point in New Zealand’s political history.
 This was the year that provincial governments were abolished and a central government was established.
-This building was specifically designed to house New Zealand’s entire public service as a result of this change of government.
 For 56 years it was also the home of Ministers’ offices and the Cabinet room.

 Like many colonial buildings of the era, it was built to resemble an Italian stone palace.
 This was to convey strength and stability in a young country